Austin, TX Four Seasons Hotel October 6 - 7, 2016

-The 2015 brochure is now available.Dissecting the Complex Issues Federal Contractors Must Deal with on a Day-to-Day Basis to Ensure Compliance with OFCCP Policies, Procedures and Regulatory Requirements.
+The brochure that is now available is from the 2015 program and is representative of the type of agenda that will be covered in 2016.
+The 2016 brochure will be available mid-July.Dissecting the Complex Issues Federal Contractors Must Deal with on a Day-to-Day Basis to Ensure Compliance with OFCCP Policies, Procedures and Regulatory Requirements.

 Now, more than ever before, careful attention to the format and reporting of AAPs is critical to successful audits.
 Without question, things have continued to change at OFCCP and we will ensure that we bring you up-to-date with every new development affecting Federal contractors and the refocused priorities OFCCP is implementing.